oddy-boop/Edusync-git/src/supabase/schema.md

 -- ==================================================================
 -- EduSync Platform - Complete Database Schema
--- Version: 9.0
+-- Version: 9.1
--- Description: Unifies RLS policies for 'admin' and 'super_admin', -- allowing both roles to manage all data across all schools.
+-- Description: Makes the `schools` table publicly readable for the -- login page branch selector, but keeps all write operations secure.
 -- Drops all existing tables for a clean installation.
 -- ==================================================================